Mike31860/SHAMBALA-FRONT/README.md

 Leave the configuration script open; we'll now convert these key-values into environment variables in our codebase.

 Create a .env.local file at the root of your project.

+Before setting up environment variables you need to generate a new [ServiceAccount](https://firebase.google.com/support/guides/service-accounts) for your firebase app and also you need to get your firebase's web app [configuration](https://firebase.google.com/docs/web/setup).

 We need to copy these config values into our environment variables, like so: